Fnac Darty: History

+Fnac

+Darty

 In 1957, the Darty family – the father and his three sons, Natan, Marcel and Bernard – managed a small store of textiles.
 The Darty brothers started to sell stock and, to attract customers, they left the goods on the pavement.
 Within a few days, the stock was sold.
 In 1967, the Darty brothers transferred to a larger warehouse.

 In 1988, the company proceeded with the repurchase of the business by its employees through a management buyout.
 The operation was a success, since 90 per cent of employees participated, taking control of 56 per cent of the capital.
 By the end of 1988, Darty had opened its 100th store.
 In 1993, Darty was acquired by Kingfisher plc, which integrated Darty and Comet into a European entity based in Paris: Kingfisher Electricals S.A. ('Kesa').

 In 1999, Darty opened up a commercial internet site.
 This entity increased in size through acquisitions and by the beginning of 2003 included Darty and But in France, Comet in the United Kingdom, BCC in the Netherlands, Vanden Borre in Belgium and Datart in the Czech Republic and Slovakia.
 In 2006, Darty launched DartyBox, an ADSL internet, television and telecommunications provider based on the network of French internet operator Completel.

 The company was demerged from Kingfisher plc in 2003.
 In July 2007, the company bought Menaje Del Hogar, an electrical retail chain based in Spain.
 On 6 July 2009, the company sold its Swiss operation.
-In 2012, the company completed the sale of Comet Group, which they sold for £2 to OpCapita, and paid the purchaser a sweetener of £50 million to take the loss-making venture away.
+In 2012, the company completed the sale of Comet, which they sold for £2 to OpCapita, and paid the purchaser a sweetener of £50 million to take the loss-making venture away.

 In 2012, Kesa Electricals was renamed Darty plc.
 In March 2014, Darty launched its own marketplace (developed by Mirakl) that lists products and services from Darty and third-party vendors.
 In November 2015, Darty plc reached an agreement to merge with the French retailer Fnac.